 In verse 6 Moroni is reminding the readers of his record (the Book of Mormon) that nothing that is good will deny Christ, because all good things come from God.
 So if this is from God it is a good thing, and will lead to doing good, which is God’s work.

 Verse 5 reminds us all that the role of the Holy Ghost in the Godhead is to be a teacher, a testifier of truth, wherever it is, and in whatever form it appears.
-All truth comes from God, for he is a god of truth.
+All truth comes from God, for He is a God of truth.

 Verse 4 is the instructions for the test.
-When we pray we do all things in the name of Jesus Christ.
+When we pray we do it in the name of Jesus Christ.
 So when we approach God to find out if what is written in this book is true, we ask in the name of Jesus Christ if these things are true.
 The stipulations for your answer are as follows: you must be asking with a sincere heart, with real intent, having faith in Christ that he will give you an answer to your question.
 This means that approaching God and daring him to contradict your doubts is not good enough.
 When we go to the Lord it must be as a humble supplicant seeking knowledge at the hands of God.
-Under those conditions he promises that you will have the truth given to you through the power of the Holy Ghost, who testifies of all truth, and is there specifically to teach you to truth so you know how to live your life and be happy.
+Under those conditions He promises that you will have the truth given to you through the power of the Holy Ghost, who testifies of all truth, and is there specifically to teach you to truth so you know how to live your life and be happy.

-Finally, in verse 3 he is reminding us that a large part of prayer is the recognition first and foremost of all that the Lord has already done for us.
+Finally, in verse 3 he is reminding us that a large part of prayer is the recognition first and foremost of all what the Lord has already done for us.
 He even recommends that we spend some time pondering or thinking deeply about these things so that we approach the Lord in a spirit of gratitude and thanksgiving, which generally translates into a state of humility.

 I know these things to be true.
 I have done all that I have told you to do, and I have received my own personal witnesses, over, and over, and over again that this is God’s church, with His authority to do His work.
-And yes, I’m a Mormon and I am happy.
+And yes, I’m a Latter-day Saint, and I am happy.